kakila/mvpoly/README.md

 mvpoly
 ======

-A library for the numeric treatment of multivariate polynomials
+A library for the numeric treatment of multivariate polynomials.